kuberlab/docs/docs/Projects/Work With Project.md

 Fill all required fields:

-* Name - data source name
+* Name - data source name.
+Valid name must be 63 characters or less and must begin and end with an lower case alphanumeric character ([a-z0-9]) with dashes (-) and lower case alphanumerics between.
 * Sub Path - optional field.
 Path to mount the directory inside attached file system.
 * Mount Path - path inside Project.
 * Type - choose one of the data source type